News

 I watch it grow

-Day after day, I admire the magic of the water and the sun on my little plants.
+Day after day, I admire the magic of water and sun on my little plants.
 Can I recognise them?

 Just starting out with seedlings?

-Here are some of our tips for turning your Parsemains papers and greeting cards into little refuges to boost biodiversity in your gardens and flowerbeds.
+Here are some of our tips for turning your Parsemains paper and greetings cards into little refuges to boost biodiversity in your gardens and flowerbeds.

-In a planter or pot filled with moist soil, place your beautiful card News flat, then cover it with a centimetre of soil.
-If you have a large area, gently tear your card into small pieces and bury them in the same way.
-Just don't cut it with scissors, as this could damage the precious little seeds inside.
+Place your pretty card in a planter or pot filled with moist soil.
+Parsemains flat, then cover it with a centimetre of soil.
+If you have a large surface area, gently tear your card into small pieces and bury them in the same way.
+Just avoid cutting it with scissors, as this could damage the precious little seeds it contains.

-Now water the surface under which you have placed the paper gently but generously.
-Make sure that the soil layer is still in place, if not, reapply it.
+Now gently but generously water the surface under which you have placed the paper.
+Check that the layer of soil covering it is still in place, if not, retighten it.

 The soil should be kept very moist until the first shoots emerge.
 To do this, if you have planted your card in a pot, we recommend placing a saucer underneath and filling it with water each time it is about to be emptied.
 By capillary action, the soil will soak itself.